AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 ## Welcome to a new era of game development in St. Louis!

-Since [last month](../2024-10-1-transition) when the *St. Louis Game Developer Co-op* was officially dissolved, and 5 long-time members of the community stepped up to lead, there has been *a lot* of discussion and work going on *in secret*, and we are excited to finally update everyone on what we have planned for the future.
+St. Louis has had a thriving Game Development community in some capacity for over 14 years.
+Around 9 years ago it evolved into a nonprofit organization, the *St. Louis Game Developer Co-op*.

+Last month leadership of the *Co-op* announced they would be stepping down and dissolving the non-profit organization.
+This came as a bit of a shock to some long-time community members and a small group of us banded together to make sure that the community would still have support from people who care. *Co-op* leadership transferred over as many of the existing community accounts and assets as possible, and our new group began working on plans for what would come its new home.

+After much discussion and a lot of work, we are ready, and very excited to re-emerge into the world and update everyone on where things are now, and where they are headed!

 ## What has changed?